HaxeFoundation/ocamhaxe/README.md

 If you have download this as a distribution, simply run `config.bat` to have it setup on your system.

+# Build

 If you have cloned the repository, you need to run the Build script in /build to rebuild the ocamhaxe distribution.
 This requires Cygwin  + Dumpbin.exe windows utility (part of Visual Studio)

 Required Cygwin packages are:
   - patch
   - unzip
   - mingw[64]-i686-gcc

+Troubleshoot:

+- In some cases there is an error about prims.c of ocaml not compiling.
+It seems to be related to newline endings (Makefile sed script outputs "name-of-prim\r\n" instead of "name-of-prim"), running through bash does not help.
+Not sure yet what to do about it.

 ### About